Twelve incredible examples of avant-garde architecture

 -

-Pompidou Centre in Malaga
+Centre Pompidou in Málaga

 -

-The Bridge Pavilion and the Water Tower in Zaragoza
+Bridge Pavilion and Water Tower in Zaragoza

 -